neon64/dotfiles/README.md

     $ dotf config --local status.showUntrackedFiles no

-### Semi-automatic installation

-If you're on Arch Linux, you can run the following install script to install a whole heap of packages which power my dotfiles (things like `sway`, `firefox` and loads of little things like `ttf-font-waesome` etc...), as well as plugins for `nvim`, `fish` and `emacs`:

-    $ ~/.config/bin/install_dotf

-If you're not on Arch Linux, I'm afraid I don't have an all-in-one solution yet.
-However, try taking a look inside of `~/.config/bin/install/common` for some bits you will be able to run.

-See the [installation guide](https://github.com/neon64/dotfiles/tree/master/.config/bin/install) for more information and caveats.

-### How to edit these dotfiles?
+### Install dependencies and configure the system

+See the [install scripts README](https://github.com/neon64/dotfiles/tree/master/.config/bin/install_dotfiles) for more advice on what to do next, as well as some scripts you may  be able to run.

+## Editing the dotfiles

 The brilliant benefit of just using plain `git` to manage dotfiles (as detailed [here](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/)), is that making changes is easy.